lordksix/portafolio-app/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-YOu can find a live demo in [HERE](https://lordksix.github.io/portafolio-app/).
+You can find a live demo in [HERE](https://lordksix.github.io/portafolio-app/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>